jtr13/bookdown-template/README.md

 ## ABSOLUTE ESSENTIALS

-*If you have any difficulties or have feedback of any kind, please file an issue or communicate through [Discussions](https://github.com/jtr13/IMLVtemplate/discussions).*
+*If you have any difficulties or have feedback of any kind, please file an issue or communicate through [Discussions](https://github.com/jtr13/bookdown-template/discussions).*

 ### Copy this template (GitHub)

 - [ ] 1.
 Click the green "Use this template" button above.
 DO NOT FORK THE REPO.
-Choose a descriptive name for your repo, such as "federalbudget" or "AIDSdeaths".
-(If you change your mind before you do any work, delete your new repo and start over.)
+Choose a descriptive name for your repo based on your content.
+(Unlike when you fork a repo, you get to choose the name.
+If you change your mind before you do any work, delete your new repo and start over.)

 - [ ] 2.
 In the Description field, write: "Bookdown source files for IMLV final project".